freeboardgames/FreeBoardGames.org/blog/source/_drafts/Easily-Creating-An-Online-Battleship-with-Boardgame-io.md

 | 8 |   |   |   |   |   |   |   |   |   |   |
 | 9 |   |   |   |   |   |   |   |   |   |   | |

-And the opponent board would show blank for player 1, as no salvo was shot yet.
-Because it is the second turn, it means player 1's has the turn to select a cell and shoot.
+And the opponent board would show blank for player 1, as no salvo has been shot yet.
+Because it's the second turn, it's player 1's turn to select a cell and shoot.

-Besides defining the state, we also need to define the actions that will change the state.
+In addition to defining the state, we also need to define the actions that will change the state.
 Here is a list:
 - ``SET_SHIPS``: In the first turn, a player must do this action.
 Payload contains the list of chips positions.
 - ``SALVO``: Shoots a given cell, it will add to the list of salvos on the state.